opendistro/for-elasticsearch-docs/docs/security-configuration/security-admin.md

 ./plugins/opendistro_security/tools/securityadmin.sh
 ```

-To load configuration changes to Security plugin, you must provide your admin certificate to the tool:
+To load configuration changes to the security plugin, you must provide your admin certificate to the tool:

 ```bash
 ./securityadmin.sh -cd ../securityconfig/ -icl -nhnv